exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 - `value` is a number, or possibly empty if the unit is a length macro;
 - `unit` is a string representing either (1) a standard unit or (2) an arbitrary length macro;
 - `suffix` is an optional suffix.
-It is stored in the object, but currently has no use.
-It was included to support glue specification of rubber lengths using the `plus X minus Y` syntax (see, e.g., [http://latexref.xyz/Lengths.html](http://latexref.xyz/Lengths.html)).
+It is stored in the object but currently has no use.
+It was included to support the glue specification of rubber lengths using the `plus X minus Y` syntax (see, e.g., [http://latexref.xyz/Lengths.html](http://latexref.xyz/Lengths.html)).

 Each element can be separated by an arbitrary number of whitespace characters.
 See the definition of the `parse` static method for details.